rickyfrank.com

 I love color and light.

-My earliest memories of feeling a sense of awe and peace were the times when I hiked through the Adirondack mountains in upstate New York while attending summer camp.
+My earliest memories of feeling a sense of awe and peace were while attending summer camp when I hiked through the Adirondack mountains in upstate New York.
 I loved sitting by a stream, watching the water ripple over the moss-covered rocks.
 I was captivated watching the sunlight sparkle through the birch tree forests as we hiked for days and days.
-Back at camp on Lake George, one of the most majestic lakes in all of America, the water was a constant presence in my life.
+Our camp was situated right on the shores of Lake George, one of the most majestic lakes in all of America.
+We paddled our canoes over the crystal clear water for days and days, camping on the many islands and visiting the small towns.
+It was a boy's dream come true.

 Read More...